 - In December, 9th Circuit Court of Appeals strikes down Nevada’s restrictions on churches.

 - In December, US Supreme Court strikes down some rules applied to churches in New Jersey plus churches on Colorado.

 - Appeals Court rules against Nevada’s public health Orders on church capacity.

 - In December, after a prior Court Order expired in San Diego, County officials forced closure of a strip club.
 The next morning, a Judge extended the Court Order to permit them to remain open and also said it applies to restaurants.
 The County is now considering new legal options.

-- In December, the Wisconsin Supreme Court is questioning with business capacity constraints are legal.
+- In December, the Wisconsin Supreme Court is questioning which business capacity constraints are legal.